Lugal-PCZ/ShootPoints-Web/README.md

 ![Live Map](img/LiveMap.jpg)

 ## Download data:
-1. Click the gears icon in the upper right to open the Utilities panel.
+1. Click the gears icon in the upper right to open the Utilities window.
-2. Select the desired session under “Export Surveying Session Data.”
+2. Select the desired session under the “Export Surveying Session Data” panel.
 3. Click the “Export” button.
 ![Export Surveying Session Data form](img/ExportData.jpg)
 4. Find the newly-downloaded “ShootPoints Data (*session name*).zip” file in your Downloads folder and unzip it.